 One of the things I talk about in my new book Managing the Depression Puzzle is the idea of differentiating between illness treatment strategies and wellness promotion strategies.
 I think it's a distinction that applies to mental illness in general.
 So, what's the difference?
 Illness treatment I'm sure I'm preaching to the choir here, but… Continue reading Mental Illness Treatment vs. Wellness Promotion

 52 Small Changes for the Mind by Brett Blumenthal lays out a year-long series of weekly small changes to improve your overall mental wellbeing.
 It's not specifically geared towards people dealing with mental illness, but there are plenty of common sense, realistic ideas that could be useful for anyone.
 Each of the book's 52 chapters… Continue reading Book Review: 52 Small Changes for the Mind

 The More Or Less Definitive Guide to Self-Care by Anna Borges is an A-Z listing of a wide variety of different self-care strategies.
-The book is visually appealing, with illustrations and an easy to read layout.
-Parts of the book are targeted specifically at people with mental illness, but it would still be relevant to … Continue reading Book Review: The More or Less Definitive Guide to Self-Care
+The book is visually appealing, with illustrations and an easy-to-read layout.
+Parts of the book are targeted specifically at people with mental illness, but it would still be relevant to people who… Continue reading Book Review: The More or Less Definitive Guide to Self-Care

 Dealing with Depression: Simple Ways to Get Your Life Back is written by clinical psychologist Jan Marsh.
-It offers strategies to be used either alone in milder forms of depression or in conjunction with medication or psychotherapy.
-Ideas from several therapeutic approaches are incorporated, including cognitive behavioural therapy, acceptance and commitment therapy, and compassion focused therapy. … Continue reading Book Review: Dealing with Depression
+It offers strategies that readers can use either alone in milder forms of depression or in conjunction with medication or psychotherapy.
+The book incorporates concepts from several therapeutic approaches, including cognitive behavioural therapy, acceptance and commitment therapy, and compassion-focused… Continue reading Book Review: Dealing with Depression